zhenning/riak_wiki/pages/Riak/Operations/Security.md

 ### Network Configurations

-Being a distributed database means that much of its security springs from how you configure your network.
+Being a distributed database means that much of Riak's security springs from how you configure your network.
 We have a few recommendations for [Network Security and Firewall Configurations](/Network-Security-and-Firewall-Configurations.html).

 ### Client Auth

-Many of the Riak drivers support HTTP basic auth, though this is not a roll-based security.
+Many of the Riak drivers support HTTP basic auth, though this is not a role-based security solution.
 You might instead wish to connect over HTTPS or through a VPN.

 ### Multi Data Center Replication

-For those version of Riak that support Multi Data Center (MDC) Replication, you can configure Riak 1.2+ to communicate over SSL, to seemlessly encrypt the message traffic.
+For those versions of Riak that support Multi Data Center (MDC) Replication, you can configure Riak 1.2+ to communicate over SSL, to seemlessly encrypt the message traffic.

 *No link here yet until the EDS docs are published*